Fair Housing for Seniors with Disabilities

 You may be asked to pay for some of these changes unless the housing provider gets government funding or the home was built after 1991.

-- a more convenient parking space
+- asking for a more convenient parking space

-- the use of a service or companion animal
+- having an assistance or companion animal

 Contact your local Legal Aid office +